Example: Scan, Detect Drift, Enforce¶

 At this point, you can decide whether or not to manually bring any noncompliant resources into compliance.
 For example, say Fugue indicates that VPC

 vpc-0562185e541edcdcc violates CIS AWS 2-9, which requires that each VPC must have a flow log associated with it.
 In this case, you can choose to enable a flow log for the VPC in order to set a known-good baseline, or you can leave it disabled.

 Likewise, if you have an Azure storage account that has “Secure transfer required” disabled, you can opt to enable it or just leave it as is.

 If you only want to view your infrastructure’s compliance state, feel free to stop here.
 But if you’d like to set a baseline to detect and optionally remediate drift, continue reading – there’s more to see!

 Set a Baseline And Detect Drift¶

 You’ll be prompted to confirm your selection.
 After you select “Yes, Establish Baseline,” Fugue establishes the current snapshot of resource configuration as the source of truth.
-If a resource in the baseline is modified or deleted, or if a resource that is not in the baseline is created, Fugue will flag it for you.
+If a resource is modified or deleted, or if a new resource is created, Fugue will detect it.

 To test out Fugue’s drift detection feature, use the AWS Management Console, AWS CLI, Azure Portal, or Azure CLI to change a resource in the baseline.
 Let’s start by modifying something small.
 You can decide what to do based on the infrastructure you have, but here are some ideas: